Magda Fedor: Career

-National Military Technical College – and Óbuda Lövész Egyesület; most recently, aged over 90, she has been coaching the shooters of Igazságügyi Minisztérium Duna Lövészklubja.
+National Military Technical College – and Óbuda Lövész Egyesület; most recently, aged over 90, coaching the shooters of Igazságügyi Minisztérium Duna Lövészklubja.

 Personal life

-Fedor has two well-known nicknames.
-Being a late child, she was called at home simply Baba (Baby), that turned to Baba néni (Aunt Baby) for her adulthood and is known under this name among the shooters.
-In the absence of her husband she often held the shooting practice of the Hungarian pentathlon national team, where she got the nickname Gyuri néni (Aunt Georgie), a transformation of her husband's nickname Gyuri bácsi (Uncle Georgie).
+Fedor had two nicknames.
+At home she was called Baba (Baby), which became Baba néni (Aunt Baby) in adulthood and she was known by this name among shooters.
+The Hungarian pentathlon national team gave her the nickname Gyuri néni (Aunt Georgie), a transformation of her husband's nickname Gyuri bácsi (Uncle Georgie).

 Fedor's daughter, Magda is an all-round sportsperson who won national titles in alpine skiing, shooting and tennis; her son, Lajos Jr. also continued the family tradition and became a sport shooter.
 Her grandchild, Gergely Kisgyörgy is a professional tennis player and multiple Hungarian Tennis Championships winner in doubles.
 He also played for the Hungary Davis Cup team, winning 16 of his 24 singles rubbers and 7 out of his 13 doubles matches.
 Fedor died on 8 December 2017 at the age of 103.